KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 ### The Bad News

 It appears that in order to effectively compete, the United Methodist Church needs to repackage its message and how it is delivered.
+The longer the church takes to do this, the harder it may be due to [Network Effect](http://en.wikipedia.org/wiki/Network_effect) and the [Law of Accelerating Returns](http://en.wikipedia.org/wiki/Accelerating_change).

 ### Competitor Idea Maze